ministryofjustice/hmpps-arns-integrations-test-playwright-poc/performance/README.md

 * Server response time is lower than 2000 milliseconds in 90% of requests and lower than 5000 milliseconds in 100% of requests
 This is captured in `browser_http_req_duration` && `browser_http_req_failed`
-* “start” page within the service should take longer than 2 seconds to load in 90% of sessions
-This is captured in `total_dashboard_time`
 * The API test metrics are also monitored
 This is captured in `http_req_duration` && `http_req_failed`

 Should any of these exceed the selected threshold metric an error will be displayed in the test results.